raphael1688/f5xc-solutions/docs/guides/guide-cdn-layer7-route-to-cdn.rst

 #.
 Origin Host Header

    * DNS Name (Host Header used to reach origin)
 #.
-TLS Options to Servers
+Server Side TLS Options to Origin
 #.
 Add CDN Origin

    * This is the actual application via public DNS or IP